 The Town Council is a statutory consultee on planning applications.
 Whilst Cornwall Council as the local planning authority make the decisions on whether to approve applications, they are obliged to take the views of various consultees, including town and parish councils, into account.

 St Ives Town Council’s Planning Committee meetings on a 4 weekly cycle of meetings.
-The agenda’s and application schedules are published in advance of each meeting.
+The agenda’s and application schedules are published in advance of each meeting, on the relevant meetings agenda pages Meetings.

 About the planning process